lynndylanhurley/ng-token-auth/README.md

 ~~~

 ###auth:logout-success
-Broadcast after user is successfully logged out using the `$auth.signOut` thod.
+Broadcast after user is successfully logged out using the `$auth.signOut` method.
 This event does not contain a message.

-**Example**:
+####Example:
 ~~~javascript
 $rootScope.$on('auth:logout-success', function(ev) {
     alert('goodbye');